fyne-io/fyne-cross/README.md

   -  ios

 > Note:
+> - starting from v1.1.0 the image with the OSX SDK is no more available via docker hub and has to be build manually, see the [Build the darwin image](#build_darwin_image) section below.
 > - iOS compilation is supported only on darwin hosts.
 See [fyne pre-requisites](https://developer.fyne.io/started/#prerequisites) for details.
 > - macOS packaging for public distrubution (release mode) is supported only on darwin hosts.
 > - windows packaging for public distrubution (release mode) is supported only on windows hosts.